laderast/qprc_short_course_2021/README.md

 - **Build** and reuse a parametrized RMarkdown report
 - **Visualize** time-series data from a data stream

+## Dataset Used

+We use the 80 cereals dataset from Kaggle:  https://www.kaggle.com/crawford/80-cereals

+## Posit Cloud Project

 You can clone this project on Posit Cloud here: https://posit.cloud/content/2728260

 Get started by opening `part1.Rmd` and start executing code cells.